-We’ve been waiting with eyes wide open – to retell a most upside wayward story
+“Break these borders, please… We’ve been waiting with eyes wide open to retell a most upside wayward story

-A stone’s throw up over and far away a yonder – these fabricated from necessary behaviour walls, where settled people do feel the strictly spoken of emotion captured by all
+A stones throw up over and far-away a-yonder, these fabricated from necessary behavior walls where settled people feel the strictly spoken of emotion captured by all

 And we stand by aforementioned history either way forth